Volkswagen Iltis: History

-The German military had been part of a cooperative effort, beginning in the late 1960s, to create what was dubbed the "Europa Jeep", an amphibious four wheel drive vehicle that could replace the small all-terrain transport vehicles being used by several of the participating governments.
-With development taking longer than expected, the German military requested for something inexpensive to be built in small quantities to fill their need for additional small transport vehicles while the Europa Jeep project was still undergoing design research.
-Volkswagen responded to the request, designing an updated version of their Kübelwagen and designating it the Type 181.
-But by 1979, the Europa Jeep project had fallen apart completely, the victim of skyrocketing costs and difficult development.
-Needing a suitable four-wheel drive vehicle to take over the spots that had been designated for the Europa Jeep, the German government issued requests to several manufacturers to design and build prototype vehicles to be considered for military use.
+West Germany’s military (the Bundeswehr) had been part of a cooperative effort, beginning in the late 1960s, to create what was dubbed the "Europa Jeep", an amphibious four wheel drive vehicle that could replace the small all-terrain transport vehicles being used by several of the participating governments’ armed forces.
+With development taking longer than expected, the Bundeswehr requested something inexpensive to be built in small quantities to fill their need for additional small transport vehicles while the Europa Jeep project was still undergoing design research.
+Volkswagen (VW) responded to the request, designing an updated version of their Kübelwagen and designating it the Type 181.
+By 1979, the Europa Jeep project had fallen apart completely, the victim of skyrocketing costs and difficult development.
+Needing a suitable four-wheel drive vehicle to take over the gaps in the Bundeswehrs vehicle fleets that had been designated for the Europa Jeep, the West German government issued requests to several manufacturers to design and build prototype vehicles to be considered for military use.

-Prior to the advent of Type 181, the German military had purchased several thousand vehicles of the Munga, a light jeep manufactured by DKW, but the production of the Munga had ended in 1968.
-Volkswagen had then consolidated the former Auto Union marques into a single company, re-using the Audi name to designate vehicles manufactured by the company rather than continuing to manufacture vehicles under the names of the various brands that had made up the original Auto Union.
+Prior to the advent of the Type 181, the West German military had purchased several thousand DKW Mungas, a light utility vehicle manufactured by DKW, but the production of the Munga had ended in 1968.
+Volkswagen had then consolidated the former Auto Union marques, of which DKW was one, into a single company, re-using the Audi name to designate vehicles manufactured by the company rather than continuing to manufacture vehicles under the names of the various brands that had made up the original Auto Union.